edgard/murailobot/memory-bank/activeContext.md

 - Use statistical reporting for complex operations (processed/saved counts)
 - Prefer explicit cancellation and timeout handling over generic error checks
 - Ensure AI responses do not include the input message formatting prefixes (timestamp/UID).
+- Enrich configuration at runtime where necessary (e.g., BotInfo from `GetMe`).

 **Important Patterns & Preferences**
 - Configuration: Prefer built-in validators and provide sensible defaults for all options